statiksof/ee-docs/source/registration.rst

 Login with EOSC HUB AAI (Test only)
 -----------------------------------

 Currently, we are working on a solution that allows you to log into ECASLab through one of EOSCHUb AAI providers: EGI Check in, B2ACCESS or Indigo IAM.
 This will be available soon at the production instance at DKRZ.

-The consist of introducing a third party security provider that will play the broker role between ECASLab and the EOSCHUB AAI provider.
+We have introduced a security provider based on third party framework that will play as the broker between ECASLab and the EOSCHUB AAI provider.